damianhakert/damianhakert.github.io/source/handbook/sales/vision-demo/index.html.md

 Going back to the merge request, we now see another status showing that this code has indeed been deployed to staging.
 Clicking through, we can see our changes running live on our staging server.

 > * Click on Merge Requests, Merged, and click on `!1`
-> * Click on Staging URL to show that changes got deployed
+> * Click on Staging URL to show that changes got deployed *TODO: [Vision demo deployments don't seem to work](https://gitlab.com/gitlab-org/gitlab-ce/issues/23930)

 ## Production (Chatops)